dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Recommendation-MovieRecommender/README.md

 Movie Recommender uses Colloborative Filtering for recommendations.

-The underlying assumption with Colloborative filtering is that if a person A (e.g. Gal) has the same opinion as a person B (e.g. Cesar) on an issue, A (Gal) is more likely to have B’s (Cesar) opinion on a different issue than that of a random person.
+The underlying assumption with Colloborative filtering is that if a person A (e.g. Amy) has the same opinion as a person B (e.g. Cesar) on an issue, A (Amy) is more likely to have B’s (Cesar) opinion on a different issue than that of a random person.

 For this sample we make use of the http://files.grouplens.org/datasets/movielens/ml-latest-small.zip dataset.